mkudija/blog/content/articles/2017-10-25-gh-pages-python.md

 **Not Fame**

 You'll notice that fame isn't on this list, though an honest self-examination by any author will probably reveal some desire for accolades.
 This is a poor reason to share online.
 Simple math says that your chances of achieving fame are not high, and I'll wager that the majority of what people post online languishes in obscurity.
-Plus, you might not even want what you're looking for: "When you find yourself pining for fame and recognition, stop and consider what it might actually feel like when you get it—why you think you’ll be the exception to the rule and will find happiness in what nearly everyone else in history has found to be a chimera"[^holiday].
+Plus, you might not even want what you're looking for: "When you find yourself pining for fame and recognition, stop and consider what it might actually feel like when you get it—why you think you’ll be the exception to the rule and will find happiness in what nearly everyone else in history has found to be a chimera."[^holiday]

 [^holiday]: Ryan Holiday, “The Most Successful People Are The Ones You’ve Never Heard Of (And Why They Want It That Way),” Thought Catalog, March 20, 2018, [`https://thoughtcatalog.com/ryan-holiday/2018/03/the-most-successful-people-are-the-ones-youve-never-heard-of-and-why-they-want-it-that-way/`](https://thoughtcatalog.com/ryan-holiday/2018/03/the-most-successful-people-are-the-ones-youve-never-heard-of-and-why-they-want-it-that-way/).